mjamilasfihani/codeigniter-4-assets-generator/README.md

 # BHPGenerator.min

-Mini version of BHPGenerator.
+Assets generator for CodeIgniter 4 (mini version of BHPGenerator).
 This library only need one file to be loaded.